LiuYuancheng/ChatGPT_on_CTF/doc/testCases/reverse_engineering.md

 ![](../img/testCases/reverse_engineering/workflow.png)

-1. Try some password brute force attack tools to do the dictionary attack.(This section will failed)
+1. Try some password brute force attack tools to do the dictionary attack.
+(This section will failed as we use strong password)
-2. Use some reverse engineering tool to try to de-compile the executable binary file.
+2. Try some reverse engineering tools to try to de-compile the executable binary file.
-3. Analyze the de-compiled assembler code, find the entry addresses of function  check_password() to find all the strings' Hex value stored in the entry addresses.
+3. Analyze the de-compiled assembler program code, find the entry addresses of function  `check_password()` to find all the strings' hex value stored in the related entry addresses.
-4. Decode the all the Hex value to get the possible passwords, try one by one to get the flag.
+4. Decode the all the possible hex value to get the possible passwords, try the password one by one to get the flag.